 This is particularly dangerous for compliance efforts as most data privacy regulations require PII to only be stored for as long as it is needed for the original purpose it was collected.
 Data subjects in many countries now also have the right to request that their data, most often PII, be deleted from a company’s records.
 If the information that should have been deleted, either upon a data subject’s request or because it was no longer needed, be found on a company network during an audit or made public in the wake of a data breach, companies can be penalized for noncompliance.

 DLP solutions can be used to search locally stored data on the entire company network for files containing PII in general, but also particular PII an organization might need to delete for compliance reasons.
 When sensitive PII is found on a computer, remediation actions such as deletion or encryption can be taken.

 Monitor PII movements

 DLP solutions allow organizations to keep a close watch on the movements of PII in and out of the company network.
-Monitoring PII helps companies discover vulnerabilities within their data protection strategies and how employees use PII as they perform their tasks.
+Monitoring PII helps companies discover vulnerabilities within their information security strategies and how employees use PII as they perform their tasks.

 With all attempts to violate policies automatically logged, organizations can identify bad security practices and organize training to address specific issues employees face in their day-to-day tasks.
 This can help boost efficiency in employee education and data protection strategies, reducing the overall cost of both.